jiphex/website/content/about/site.md

   do have to dig into the code or write any kind of plugin, then that shouldn't be too much of a task.

-# Why Github Pages?

-It may seem slightly odd, that as a systems administrator who's interested in setting up services and distributed systems for "fun", that I'd choose a "hands-off" service such as Github Pages to publish a website about it.

-In fact, the ease of Github Pages and the fact that it's free of charge actually mean that it's a better answer for this kind of simple hosting than doing it "myself".

-With GitHub Pages, there's little chance of me having to do anything about a broken website (as Github's SREs will fix it anyway), there's no security worries or upgrades to worry about, and there's no chance that it'll end up costing me actual money because it got spammed into oblivion or posted on some news aggregator website.

-There are some small niggles when it comes to using Github Pages, which would be resolved if I were to host it on a service which I had slightly more control
-of:

-- It's not possible to control [security headers](https://securityheaders.com) on Github Pages, which means that the configuration of the site is slightly less secure than I'd like (for example I'd want to lockdown the Content-Security-Policy, enable Strict-Transport-Security, and configure a Feature-Policy, however none of these are options offered by Github
-- I'm missing some logging, which I might be able to do something with if I had access to the underlying server behind the site.
-I don't want to have to include any kind of analytics/tracking, so I'm somewhat in the dark when it comes to knowing what kind of traffic the site is getting (I might also get this from e.g Cloudflare if I had access to the CDN behind it.
-- I'm unable to see or control the CDN configuration for the site.
-I know that Github Pages uses Fastly as their CDN, but if it was under my control, I'd be able to control the caching behaviour better to try and increase the loading speed of the site (by configuring a slightly more aggressive caching policy).
-  This doesn't actually have much real-world impact though, as any server-load issues would be Github's problem anyway, and the site loads pretty fast anyway.

-One day, I might move the hosting of these pages to another service, such as Amazon Cloudfront, Cloudflare R2, BackBlaze B2, Vercel or similar, and I'll write it up here if I get around to it.

 [site-repo]: https://github.com/jiphex/website
 [site-repo-theme]: https://github.com/jiphex/website/tree/main/themes/impthink2021
 [ssg-wp]: https://en.wikipedia.org/wiki/Web_template_system#Static_site_generators